SarkarSagnik/SarkarSagnik/README.md

 ## Hi there 👋

 ### 💫 About Me
 I'm Sagnik Sarkar, a developer passionate about building efficient systems, data analytics, and scalable backend solutions in Rust.
-I actively contribute to open-source and explore advancements in AI/ML and cloud technologies.
+I actively contribute to open-source and currently learning backend in Rust with React frontend.

 ### 🌐 Socials
 [LinkedIn](https://www.linkedin.com/in/sagnik-sarkar-10b3a0220) • [Email](mailto:sarkar.sagnik02@gmail.com)